grpc/grpc-java/SECURITY.md

 # Authentication

-As outlined in <a href="https://github.com/grpc/grpc/blob/master/doc/grpc-auth-support.md">gRPC Authentication Support</a>, gRPC supports a number of different mechanisms for asserting identity between an client and server.
+gRPC supports a number of different mechanisms for asserting identity between an client and server.
 This document provides code samples demonstrating how to provide SSL/TLS encryption support and identity assertions in Java, as well as passing OAuth2 tokens to services that support it.

 # Transport Security (TLS)